SystemsApproach/sdn/stratum.rst

 favorite example).

-We conclude this section by briefly turning our attention to gNOI, but there isn’t a lot to say.
+We conclude this section by briefly turning our attention to gNOI, but there isn't a lot to say.
 This is because the underlying mechanism used by gNOI is exactly the same as for gNMI, and in the larger scheme of things, there is little difference between a switch’s configuration interface and its operations interface.
 Generally speaking, persistent